Visiting UK Universities: When, Why, and What If You Can’t?

 There’s no bad time to visit UK universities—but planning is key.
 Visiting before or after applying each has pros and cons, and timing your trip well can make all the difference in getting a true feel for campus life.

-Is it Essential to Visit Before I Apply?
+Is it Better to Visit Before I Apply?

 Benefits of Visiting Before You Apply